rahulkumar0023/codex/README.md

 The batch steps internally rely on `UblInvoiceParser` to read each invoice into `InvoiceType` objects and `UblInvoiceWriter` to write them back to XML.
+`UblCreditNoteParser` and `UblCreditNoteWriter` provide the same functionality for credit notes.